Ep.70: Dirty Genes with Dr. Ben Lynch

 We can override them now.
 What we’ll start doing is we are increasing the prevalence of genes that might be weaker into the population.
-I think we are becoming more and more susceptible to being born Dirty Genes, because we have tools that can bypass them.
+I think we are becoming more and more susceptible to being born with Dirty Genes, because we have tools that can bypass them.
 I just want to plant that seed.
 It is a very touchy topic.
-It can be reached with awareness and an understanding that this could possibly happen.
-It is happening, or it can be, it’s like, how dare you say that?
+It can be breached with awareness, and an understanding that this could possibly happen.
+It is happening, or it can be, it’s like, “How dare you say that?”
 I’m just putting it out there for people to consider.

-Robyn: What an interesting commentary on unintended consequences of the fact that we can save so many babies who would have died in any other period of history?
-For the fact that we can save all these babies who for the first time ever but that’s an interesting side consequence of it.
+Robyn: What an interesting commentary on unintended consequences of the fact that we can save so many babies, who would have died in any other period of history?
+For the fact that we can save all these babies for the first time ever, but that’s an interesting side consequence of it.

-Speaker 2: Let me add to that Robyn, because what happens is this is a very-very important point with the concept of Dirty Genes, and the work that you do with Vibe is you work so hard in becoming fertile and carrying your baby to term, and then your baby is born and you celebrate, as you absolutely should.
+Lynch: Let me add to that Robyn, because what happens is this is a very, very important point with the concept of Dirty Genes, and the work that you do with Vibe, is you work so hard in becoming fertile and carrying your baby to term, and then your baby is born and you celebrate, as you absolutely should.
 You are just woo-hoo, that is fantastic.
-And it is, now you need to be aware of it’s just starting.
-Your baby is born with more inferior genes you’ve got to be more on it, you’ve got to be more on it.
+And it is, now you need to be aware of, it’s just starting.
+Your baby is born with more inferior genes, you’ve got to be more on it, you’ve got to be more on it.

-Speaker 2: It’s way more than that.
+Lynch: It’s way more than that.
 I will share a study that was done, and it really opened my eyes.
 And that is that they looked at the incidents with neural tube defects.
-The whole reason why folic acid was introduced here at the United States, and now we are spreading it throughout the world.
-Now UK is considering it too, which is a bummer.
-The whole reason folic acid was introduced here in the states is because we process grains.
+The whole reason why folic acid was introduced here at the United States (and now we are spreading it throughout the world; UK is considering it too, which is a bummer), the whole reason folic acid was introduced here in the states is because we process grains.

-We took a grain that was as healthy as it could, be they are not great.
-But we took a nutritionally somewhat dense food, and we stripped it off its nutrients so we could keep it on the shelves longer.
+We took a grain that was as healthy as it could be; they are not great.
+But we took a nutritionally somewhat dense food, and we stripped it of its nutrients so we could keep it on the shelves longer.
 That’s it.
-The industrial revolution allows us to process the flowers so that bread can sit on the shelves longer, and so we can make massive amounts of it, and let it sit there, versus making fresh bread basically every couple of days, or every day, otherwise it would die.
+The industrial revolution allows us to process the flours, so that bread can sit on the shelves longer, and so we can make massive amounts of it, and let it sit there, versus making fresh bread basically every couple of days, or every day, otherwise it would die.

 Robyn: That’s hardcore.

-Speaker 2: That is hardcore.
-My power to you.
-Folic acid is a great mimic, and it guns up your genes.
+Lynch: That is hardcore.
+More power to you.
+Folic acid is a great mimic, and it gums up your genes.
 I don’t want to get into that now.
 I describe the details in the book, but just really avoid it.
 It was a great nutrient at the time.
 It did provide benefit, but the neural tube defects issue is not all about folic acid.
-The neuro tube defect is all about methylation, that’s it.
-We introduced a synthetic nutrient in saying that that synthetic nutrient is gonna fix our methylation.
+The neural tube defect is all about methylation, that’s it.
+We introduced a synthetic nutrient,t in saying that that synthetic nutrient is going to fix our methylation.

 That’s a big one.
 In terms of the study what they found is, they looked at people with MTHFR C667T, homozygous folate.
 Meaning that they looked at populations who had homozygous MTHFR, which reduced their capacity all the way down to 30% functioning.
 They looked at the incidence of neural tube defects.
 The incidents of neural tube defects was very high in the Caucasians, the Hispanics, and the Chinese, very high across the board.
 If you had MTHFR, the association with that, and neural tube defects sky high.